procount/pinn/README_PINN.md

 The easiest way to put OS installation images on the SD card is to first [download](#download) them to a USB stick and then copy the appropriate folder from the USB drive to the SD card.

 Make sure to add any OSes to the `/os/` folder before you boot PINN in a RPi for the first time.
 Otherwise you will find the partition has been shrunk to its minimum size and there will be no room to add any more OSes to the card later.
+However, by adding the `reserve=` option, it is now possible to reserve some free space on PINN's 1st FAT partition for storing OS images on later, or for general transfer of data to/from a Windows PC.

 ## Local Images on USB stick